-Do be careful when selecting the gender you’re interested in during your sign up.
-If you happen to mistakenly click the wrong selection for gender and who you’re interested, it cannot be changed without contacting customer service.
+Do be careful when selecting the gender you’re interested in during your sign up for your Zoosk search.
+Be careful that you may mistakenly click the wrong selection for gender and who you’re interested.

 After you click “Search,” you will see a ready-made search based on auto-settings from your sign-up.
-From there, click on any of the blue highlighted options (age selection, location, or simply “edit search”) to amend what you’re looking for.
+From there, click on any of the blue highlighted options (age selection, location, or “edit search”) to amend what you’re looking.

 The distance you are searching for your home or location is “auto-selected” and will need to be adjusted if you prefer a smaller search range.
-The same occurs with the age range you’re looking for.
+If you’re looking for the age range, the same happens.
 It could be auto set to anything ranging from 18 to a much more mature age (a.k.a., older).

 “Edit Search” will only let you change age range, location, and search distance.
 If you don’t find what you’re looking for or have too many results to look through, proceed to “Advanced Search.”

-However, before you leave the basic search page you are on, you have the option of “Save this search” which will save that particular age range and location setting as one of your six “custom searches.”
+However, before you leave the basic search page you are on for your Zoosk search, you have the option of “Save this search” which will save that particular age range and location setting as one of your six “custom searches.”

 The “advanced search” options on Zoosk are fewer than many other sites offer.
-This can make a search for an exclusive or evasive person very difficult and frustrating.
+Advanced Search can make a search for an exclusive or evasive person very difficult and frustrating.
 Zoosk does not offer “username” searches, which means you CANNOT search for someone using their Zoosk display name.

 The one exception to searching for a particular person is through your “Connections” page.
-The “Connections” tab is located on the upper left side of the web-page, upon login.
-Look four selections under the “Search” tab and click “Connections,“ to view people you have ALREADY connected with.
+The “Connections” tab, located on the upper left side of the web-page, upon login.
+Look four selections under the “Search” tab and click “Connections,“ to view people you have ALREADY connected.

 Sometimes the individual you’re seeking has also been searching for you!
-Look for exact matches and vague profiles that might be whom you’re in search of.
-The “Views” tab is located beneath the “Connections” selection with an eyeglass symbol.
+Look for exact matches and vague profiles that might be whom you’re searching.
+The “Views” tab, located beneath the “Connections” selection with an eyeglass symbol.

 Since Zoosk is harder to search compared to other dating sites to find out if someone is them and advanced search options are limited if you’re not having luck finding the person you want, consider searching through sites like Social Catfish.

 Social Catfish’s algorithm based search can seek out usernames, people, profiles and details across the entire world wide web and all platforms.
-This can minimize lost time and yield better results.
+Social Catfish can minimize lost time and yield better results.